Portfolio of Martijn Schrage

 Based on a relation-algebra model (not to be confused with relational algebra), Ampersand generates a functional specification (in the form of a pdf document) and a database.
 The Haskell part of my work was to fix and extend the existing Ampersand language and system so it could handle the models required for the Koppelvlak project.
 The other part consisted of creating a new web front-end for manipulating the generated databases.
 The front-end needed to allow users to browse and edit data, while making sure that the rules specified in the model were not violated.
 Simultaneous updates from other editing sessions were signaled real-time.
 The implementation consisted of a Haskell code generator with PHP server code and client-side JavaScript.

-hiRise iPhone apphiRise
+hiRise iPhone app

 As a personal project, I have developed hiRise, an augmented-reality iPhone app for measuring the height of buildings.
 Because no augmented-reality libraries were availabe at the time, I had to implement all functionality from scratch.
 A large part of the effort went into dealing with inaccurate and, in some cases, slow sensors in the phone.
 Because the gyroscope tends to drift over time, it needed to be stabilized by with data from the much slower and more noisy compass.
 The resulting augmented-reality rendering turned out quite responsive and fluid.